 If you want to cancel a Course/Accommodation, you must do so in writing.
 You may cancel on the following conditions:

 - more than 30 working days' notice before the course begins: we will retain your Registration Fee and Accommodation Finding Fee (if you have requested accommodation) and refund the balance of your fees.

 Please note: Due to the variance in cancellation policies of the student residences we use, please check individual student residence pages for their cancellation details.

 - between 15 and 29 working days’ notice before the course begins: we will retain 50% of your full fees and refund the balance of your fees.

 - fewer than 15 working days’ notice before the course begins: no refund can be made.

-Please note: If we have issued you with a letter / CAS to support a visa application, we can only accept a cancellation due to visa refusal.
+Please note: If we have issued you with a visa letter to support a visa application, we can only accept a cancellation due to visa refusal.
 If you cancel your course for any other reason, we will not be able to refund your fees.

 In all cases, refunds will be made to the person who paid fees and using the same method of transaction.

 Once a course has started, students will not be able to recover classes missed, no matter what the reason for the absence.
 The only exceptions to this rule is, when evidence of an illness is provided in the form of a doctor’s letter (original copy).

 Before you arrive in the UK, we strongly recommend that you take out insurance for your own financial and personal security.